Europe is the birthplace of modern dance music.

 Last year, the BPM Festival successfully made its European debut in Portugal, taking over the two incredible coastal towns of Portimão and Lagoa.
 In 2018, it plans to go above and beyond, offering over 150 internationally acclaimed house and techno acts, over 30 party brand showcases from across the globe, parties along the beach, and nightclubs that go until sunrise.
 It has already become a staple of the dance music festival circuit—and that was only in one year.
 So the next natural question: what will this year bring?

 For the full four days and nights, tickets go for $316.
-Single day tickets will soon be made available on the BPM Festival: Portugal website.
+Single event tickets will soon be made available on the BPM Festival: Portugal website.
 You can find that here.